siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 $$

 No additional structure is assumed.
 Not particles.
 Not forces.
 Not an observer.
 Not time as an independent variable.
-The field $u$ simply exists and can be measured.
+The field $u$ simply exists.
+We know this because something exists, and we experience the effects of its change, which we interpret as flow.

 This single assumption — that something has a nonnegative magnitude at each location — is the entire ontological foundation of everything that follows.